com-lihaoyi/utest/readme.md

 - Better [macro-asserts](#macro-assserts) which are both more-useful and more-simply-implemented than those provided by ScalaTest
 - Compile-time test registration, which allows [completely separating test-discovery and execution](#execution-model)
-- A simpler, straightforward [API](#test-running-api) that makes user utest as a library much easier.
+- A simpler, straightforward [API](#test-running-api) that makes user uTest as a library much easier.
-- Raw size: at less than 1000 lines of code, utest is 1/400th the size of [ScalaTest](https://github.com/scalatest/scalatest/graphs/contributors) and 1/50th the size of [Specs2](https://github.com/etorreborre/specs2/graphs/contributors).
+- Raw size: at less than 1000 lines of code, uTest is 1/400th the size of [ScalaTest](https://github.com/scalatest/scalatest/graphs/contributors) and 1/50th the size of [Specs2](https://github.com/etorreborre/specs2/graphs/contributors).